lbfm-rwth/GaussParallel/README.md

 ## The Parallel Implementation

 Use the parallel implementation in a similar way.
+Call Chief with IsHPC = true.
 Note that you need to start HPC-GAP!
 ```
 Read("read_hpc.g");
 Read("main_full_par_trafo.g");
 n := 4000;; numberChops := 8;; q := 5;;
 A := RandomMat(n, n, GF(q));;
-result := ChiefParallel(GF(q), A, numberChops, numberChops);;
+result := ChiefParallel(GF(q), A, numberChops, numberChops, true);;
 ```

 As in the sequential version the result is a record with the components `coeffs, vectors, relations, pivotrows, pivotcols, rank`.